petraxeman/exWorlds/Design documents/Library server structures description.md

 - password-hash: Hash of password what user for check login
 - rights: List of accesses
 - blocked: String with date after user can sign in
+- lists:
+    - favorites: Dict of path to marked packs
+    - likes: Dict of path to marked packs
 - waiting
     - registration: System wait when user register new account with this login
     - approval: System wait when admin or server-admin approve this registration